porespellar/searxng-LDR-academic/README.rst

 SearXNG LDR-Academic Fork
 ==========================

-A specialized academic research fork of SearXNG designed as a **drop-in replacement** for the default SearXNG search engine that is normally paired with `Learning Circuit's Local Deep Research <https://github.com/LearningCircuit/local-deep-research>`_.
-This fork is optimized for professional and academic workplace environments, with NSFW content removed and a focus on scholarly search engines.
+A specialized academic research-focused fork of SearXNG designed as a **drop-in replacement** for the default SearXNG search engine that is normally paired with `Learning Circuit's Local Deep Research <https://github.com/LearningCircuit/local-deep-research>`_.
+This fork is optimized for professional and academic workplace environments, with search engines associated with NSFW content removed, and more of a focus on text-based academic scholarly search engines.

 .. image:: https://img.shields.io/badge/version-0.2.0-blue?style=flat-square
    :alt: Version 0.2.0